 Root canal procedure

 There are five main root canal treatment steps needed to restore a deeply infected tooth.
 These usually take place over one or two visits to your dentist.
 The number of visits required will depend on which tooth is being treated and the complexity of its root system.

 Dental x-rays will give your dentist a good idea of the length of your visit(s).
 However, they can't know for certain how complex the treatment will be until they actually access your tooth roots.

 Front tooth root canals tend to be more straightforward because they are easier to access and the canals are generally straighter and wider.
-This means that a root filling on a front tooth is usually quicker to complete than on a tooth at the back of the mouth.
+This means that a root canal on a front tooth is usually quicker to complete than on a tooth at the back of the mouth.
 However, your dentist can't know for certain how complex the treatment will be until they actually access your tooth roots.

 The exact root canal treatment procedure will vary slightly from one clinic to another, but here is a basic outline of the steps involved:

 After taking x-rays to plan your treatment, your dentist or endodontist will administer a local anesthetic, a form of dental sedation.
 This numbs the area being treated so you shouldn't feel any pain.

 It's good practice for dentists to fit a waterproof dental dam (cofferdam) while doing root canal work.
 This rubber sheet fits around a single tooth to isolate it from the rest of your mouth.

 This serves three purposes: